Ko'olau - CLOSED

 Tom Doak made a point of playing Ko’olau in 2016 and brutally awarded the course a zero out of ten on his Doak rating scale:

-In September 2020, the First Presbyterian Church of Honolulu decided to shutdown the Ko'olau course and golf club, citing the economic impact of the coronavirus pandemic as the main reason for the closure.
+In September 2020, the First Presbyterian Church of Honolulu decided to shut down the Ko'olau course and golf club, citing the economic impact of the coronavirus pandemic as the main reason for the closure.
 Perhaps the Lord took Tom Doak's comments seriously.